-Leading up to our Fighter Verse of the week, and after, is a record of faithful followers of God whose stories are recorded in full in the Old Testament and recalled in Hebrews.
-I remember as a young girl Hebrews 11 being called “The Hall of Faith” chapter—our own “Hall of Fame” in the Bible.
+Leading up to and following our Fighter Verse is a record of faithful followers of God whose stories are recorded in full in the Old Testament and recalled in Hebrews.
+I remember, as a young girl, Hebrews 11 being called “The Hall of Faith” chapter—our own “Hall of Fame” in the Bible.

-Why did the writer of Hebrews recall the stories of these Old Testament faith-followers?
-First, if we go back to the end of chapter 10 we are reminded of our need to persevere (10:36) and that faith is the means of doing so, and if we don’t have faith in God, He finds no pleasure in us (10:38).
-I think the writer wanted to remind his audience then, and us now, of that which ultimately glorifies God in every situation, hard or easy, of our lives: living by faith in God and His promises.
+Why did the writer of Hebrews recall the stories of these Old Testament saints?
+If we go back to the end of chapter 10 we are reminded of our need to persevere (10:36), that faith is the means of doing so, and if we don’t have faith in God, He finds no pleasure in us (10:38).
+I think the writer wanted to remind his audience then, and us now, that what ultimately glorifies God in every situation, hard or easy, is living by faith in Him and in His promises.
 It pleases Him!

-Now something I want you to keep in mind about our Hall of Faith believers was that they were not perfect, there were times they lacked faith.
+Keep in mind hat they were not perfect—there were times they lacked faith.
 In the midst of hardship, Moses doubted God and questioned Him, “…O Lord… Why did you ever send me?”
 (Exodus 5:22).
 But despite his doubt, by faith, Moses kept trusting and walking with God.
 And there’s Sarah who laughed upon overhearing the Lord tell Abraham that she would bear a son in her old age, and then she denied before the Lord that she laughed (Genesis 18:10-15).
-Yet, “By faith Sarah herself received power to conceive, even when she was past the age, since she considered him faithful who had promised,” (Hebrews 11:11).
-So even though Sarah first doubted God and laughed at Him, and after a little rebuke from the Lord, she believed God and took Him at His word and bore a son to Abraham.
+Yet, “[b]y faith Sarah herself received power to conceive, even when she was past the age, since she considered him faithful who had promised,” (Hebrews 11:11).
+Even though Sarah first doubted God and laughed at Him, after a little rebuke from the Lord, she believed God and took Him at His word and bore a son to Abraham.

 I don’t know about you, but I find encouragement knowing that these great men and women of faith were not perfect and had moments of doubt—because I, too, sometimes find myself lacking faith.
 And when I recognize that I’m lacking faith, I go back and rehearse truths and promises to myself like, “…the LORD your God goes with you; he will never leave you nor forsake you,” (Deuteronomy 31:6), or “And we know that for those who love God all things work together for good, for those who are called according to his purpose,” (Romans 8:28).
 I love these promises and rehearse them often because living in SE Asia can be very hard at times.
-Simple tasks like going to the market, trying to get a motorbike license, or finding someone to fix a leaky faucet can be difficult because the vendors don’t speak English and I can barely speak their heart language!
-Or, there’s the concern of offending my neighbor because I don’t understand their culture or customs very well.
-I actually told God that I would only be willing to live overseas if He brought me a husband first because fear and doubt gripped my heart so much!
+Simple tasks like going to the market, trying to get a motorbike license, or finding someone to fix a leaky faucet can be difficult because the vendors don’t speak English and I can barely speak their language.
+Or there’s the concern of offending my neighbor because I don’t understand his culture or customs very well.
+I actually told God that I would only be willing to live overseas if He brought me a husband first because fear and doubt gripped my heart so much.
 Yet, here I am, two years down and more to go, single and living overseas!
-But I could not and cannot do it apart from faith in God and trusting in His promises!
+I could not, and cannot, do it apart from faith in God and trusting in His promises.

 What truths and promises do you rehearse to yourself to fight the fight of faith?